slashid/javascript/packages/remix/README.md

 ## Not done

 1. I haven't worked out exactly what things need to be re-exported through `@slashid/remix` yet
-2. CSS is currently not re-exported through `@slashid/remix`, this is a pain point because it's the only reason so far that installing `@slashid/react` is necessary.
+1. CSS is currently not re-exported through `@slashid/remix`, this is a pain point because it's the only reason so far that installing `@slashid/react` is necessary.
-3. Token is parsed from cookie but it is not yet validated.
+1. Token is parsed from cookie but it is not yet validated.
 We can do this with JWKS or User.validateToken(), but I've done neither.
-4. There is no remix-native nice way to check if a user is authenticated for protecting routes.
-   - As far as I know `useSlashID()` won't work because of SSR, so we need some alike that exposes `SSR.User` or something like that.
-   - What would be ideal is a custom remix hook which gets the token from `useLoaderData` and exposes a nice API for interacting with it.
-     - Optionally we could decorate the loader data with the same state from our regular react hooks i.e. user, organization, etc. This is what Clerk does but I'm not sold on that as an API.
-   - Stretch goal: If we had an API similar to our control components, that would be ideal.
-Some function which you can call with expected groups or login state, and then have different behaviours depending on the outcome.
-5. The root loader does not fully support the second overload I created, which allows users to have their own root loader in addition to ours.
+1. The root loader does not fully support the second overload I created, which allows users to have their own root loader in addition to ours.
-6. Logging in via DirectID can only be done client side, as it takes an API call to resolve the challenge and we only have a single render cycle server side.
+1. Logging in via DirectID can only be done client side, as it takes an API call to resolve the challenge and we only have a single render cycle server side.
 If both a cookie and direct ID are present, we prefer the direct ID.

 # How to use `@slashid/remix`